vmandalpu/Face-Detection/README.md

 Here are the steps we will be taking:

-Detect/identify faces in an image (using a face detection model) — for simplicity, this tutorial will only use images with one    face/person in it, not more/less
+Detect/identify faces in an image (using a face detection model) — for simplicity, this notebook will only use images with one    face/person in it, not more/less

 Predict face poses/landmarks (for the faces identified in step 1)